Why There's No Such Thing as a 'Safe' Drug?

 During my pharmacology class, I learned that there are no safe drugs, only safe patients.

-This highlights the importance of taking an individualized approach to medicine and considering a patient's unique medical history, current health status, and other relevant factors when prescribing medication.
 It also underscores the need for patients to communicate openly with their healthcare providers about any health concerns or issues they may have.
 This includes potential side effects or adverse reactions to medications.

 Clinical studies play an essential role in determining the safety and efficacy of new drugs before they can be approved for the public.

 These studies involve rigorous testing and monitoring of the drug at various stages of development, including pre-clinical and clinical trials.
 The results of these studies are carefully analyzed and scrutinized by regulatory bodies, such as the FDA in the United States.
-This is before a drug can be approved for public use.

 In Malaysia, the National Pharmaceutical Regulatory Agency (NPRA) regulates and ensures the safety, efficacy, and quality of pharmaceutical products on the market.
+Check out this Red Yeast incident in Japan 2024 and you'll appreciate the importance of regulating medication or supplements.

 One requirement for generic drugs to be approved by NPRA is to undergo bioequivalence (BE) testing, which compares the pharmacokinetic properties of the generic drug to its reference product.
 This ensures that the generic product has the same therapeutic effect as the reference product and is safe and effective for patients.